-One example is the artworks and words that will highlight Ngāi Tahu and European stories along the Ōtākaro / Avon River Precinct.
-A Literary Trail is being installed along the length of the Ōtākaro/Avon River Precinct.
-Panels will display quotes and pepeha (how to introduce yourself in Maori) by prominent New Zealand poets and writers Apirana Taylor, John Deans, Wiremu Te Uki and David Eggleton.
-All 15 of the Literary Trail panels will be located at sites relevant to their texts.
-Poems which refer to particular locations will appear in their vicinity.
-Ngāi Tahu texts will appear at culturally significant sites.
-Examples of this can already be seen at The Terraces.
+One example is the artworks and words that highlight Ngāi Tahu and European stories along the Ōtākaro / Avon River Precinct.
+A Literary Trail has been installed along the length of the Ōtākaro/Avon River Precinct.
+Panels display quotes and pepeha (how to introduce yourself in Maori) by prominent New Zealand poets and writers Apirana Taylor, John Deans, Wiremu Te Uki and David Eggleton.
+All 15 of the Literary Trail panels are located at sites relevant to their texts.
+Poems which refer to particular locations appear in their vicinity.
+Ngāi Tahu texts appear at culturally significant sites.
+An example of this can be seen at The Terraces.
 The words on The Terraces are:

 a flotilla of leaves

 Title: thoughts on the Avon from te ata kura (2004)